Liu Kang (artist): Career

-Personal life
+Personal life and legacy

-In 1937 Liu married Chen Jen Ping, sister of fellow painter Chen Jen Hao and they had four sons and one daughter.
-One of his sons, Liu Thai Ker, is an architect, urban planner and was the chairman of the National Arts Council of Singapore.
+In 1937, Liu married Chen Jen Ping, sister of fellow artist Chen Jen Hao, and they had four sons and one daughter.
+They had met in 1926 when Liu accompanied the Chen family on a holiday.
+One of his sons, Liu Thai Ker, was an architect, urban planner, and former National Arts Council chairman; he died in 2026.
+Liu died on 1 June 2004 at Mount Elizabeth Hospital due to natural causes, having been hospitalised since 15 May.
+He was the last surviving Nanyang artist of the Bali trip.